jdalrymple/gitbeaker/README.md

 gitlab [service name] [method name] --arg1 --arg2 --arg3
 ```

 Where `service name` is any of the supported API names, `method name` is any of the supported commands on that API service (See source for exceptions, but generally all, show, remove, update) and `--arg1...--arg3` are any of the arguments you would normally supply to the function.
-The names of the args should match the names in the method headers **EXCEPT** all the optional arguments whose names should match what the GitLab API docs request.
+The names of the args should match the names in the method headers **EXCEPT** all the optional arguments who's names should match what the GitLab API docs request.

-There is one small exception with the instantiating arguments, however, which must be supplied using a `gl` prefix. ie.
+There is one small exception with the instantiating arguments however, which must be supplied using a `gl` prefix. ie.

 ```bash
 # To get all the projects